For Better or For Worse by Lynn Johnston for September 22, 2019

 19. Me kindergarten 2

-finnygirl Premium Member over 4 years ago
+finnygirl Premium Member about 5 years ago

 Both from personal experience and as a nurse, I believe that sometimes our loved ones want to die without our being there.
 I know of many people whose loved ones sat with them for hours and days, and then left just to get some sleep, or something, to eat, and the sick person then passed away.
 I think some people prefer to die alone, but as someone said above, knowing that their loved ones are close by or visited them recently.
 So I hope that people don’t feel too guilty if they are not present when a loved one dies.